Quotations

 suggests him” (…).
 So pervasive was his influence that most contemporaries

-assumed there was no need to mention it; as Olaf Stapledon
+assumed there was no need to mention it; as Olaf Stapledon remarked in 1931,

-in common with everyone else.”
+everyone else.”

 –– Mark B. Adams, “Last Judgment: The Visionary Biology of J. B. S.